Cloning of Tables In Teradata

 If you clone based on a SQL statement, attributes are not cloned.

-See below which attributes are transferred in table cloning.
-Green attributes are transferred, and red ones get lost.
+Below are the attributes transferred in table cloning.
+Green attributes are preserved, while red attributes are lost.

 Changing the attributes during cloning

-In the case of SQL syntax allows it, you can directly modify the column attribute in the SQL statement like below (we are changing the data type attribute):
+If permitted by the SQL syntax, you may modify the column attribute directly in the SQL statement as shown below, wherein the data type attribute is being altered:

 CREATE TABLE <TABLENAME> AS